 Next, heat your water.
 Many people prefer to use a cast iron tea kettle or tetsubin to directly heat the water over the stove.
 Using one of these vessels offers a variety of benefits over regular tea kettles.
 Check out this blog post for more on tetsubins.

 5. Steep The Tea

 Next, steep your tea directly in the cast-iron teapot.
 Most cast-iron teapots come with a built-in strainer or infuser for tea.
 This infuser usually sits around the rim of the teapot and can be removed for easy cleaning.

 After steeping your tea, you are ready to serve.
 Pour the tea from the teapot all at once so that it does not over-extract.
-If the teapot does not have a built-in strainer, then you will need to strain the liquid through a tea strainer.
+If the teapot does not have a built-in infuser.
+Then you will need to strain the liquid through a tea strainer.

 I usually remove the infuser from my teapot: this stops the tea from becoming too bitter but keeps the tea hot.

 7. Clean And Store Your Teapot

 After you have finished serving your tea, you will then need to clean your teapot.
 Rinse your teapot with warm water.
 Never use cold water if your cast iron teapot is still hot.
 This could crack the enamel.

 You can wipe off the outside of the teapot if it’s needed.
 Then, thoroughly dry the entire pot with a cloth.
 Make sure you thoroughly dry all the parts of the teapot, including the infuser and the lid.

 I’ll be honest, sometimes I’m a bit hasty and put away my teapot before the inside of my teapot is completely dry.
 What I should do is, turn the teapot upside down to make it easier to dry.